paulbluestreet/label_automobile/ASSIGNMENT.md

 The actual exercise
 -------------------
 Develop an API (built on top of this skeleton) according to the user stories defined above.
-You should not spend more than 8 hours on this exercise, to put on your MVP glasses and prioritise according to what you think the product should minimally entail.
+You should not spend more than 8 hours on this exercise, so put on your MVP glasses and prioritise according to what you think the product should minimally entail.

 We can make the following assumptions:
 * We don't have to worry about the front-end, but should think of a data format a JavaScript application can handle